Rydberg Atomic Quantum Receivers for Classical Wireless Communications and Sensing: Their Models and Performance: Conclusions and Outlook

 \item RAQ-MIMO: The current implementations are essentially restricted to a single pair of laser beams to form a SISO system.
 The great potential of RAQRs is expected to be further exploited to form an RAQ-MIMO system.

-\item Practical boundary: The current study hinges on the standard configurations inherited from the physics community.
-But the influence of diverse parameters and configurations should be investigated to explore the practical boundaries and facilitate the practical deployments.
+\item Practical applications: The current study hinges on simplified assumptions and theoretical models.
+But the influence of practical impairments should be thoroughly investigated to explore the realistic boundaries and facilitate the practical deployments.

 \end{enumerate}

 \appendices